vberlier/mcwiki/README.md

 ## Extracting Data

 There are 3 built-in extractors.
-Extractors are instantiated with a CSS selector and define a `transform` method that produces an item for each element returned by the selector.
+Extractors are instantiated with a CSS selector and define a `process` method that produces an item for each element returned by the selector.

 | Extractor    | Type                   | Extracted Item                                            |
 | ------------ | ---------------------- | --------------------------------------------------------- |